sandhje/spanner/README.md

 prefix:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#### Creating your own adapter
+#### Creating your own strategy

-You can easily create your own adapter by either extending one of the existing
+You can easily create your own stratgy by either extending one of the existing
 strategy classes that closely matches your needs or by implementing the
 `\Sandhje\Spanner\Resource\Strategy\ResourceStrategyinterface`.